 Stroop task.
-The Stroop color-word test consisted of words or non-words displayed in black or in color in the central part of the touch-screen.
-The test entailed three levels of difficulty, from the easiest to the most difficult: subjects were instructed to, either read aloud color names printed in black (e.g., the word 'red' printed in black: correct answer is red), or name the ink color of non-words (e.g.: 'xxx' printed in green: correct answer is green), or name the ink color of color names while ignoring the word (e.g., the word 'red' printed in green: correct answer is green).
-Consistent, significant performance degradation occurs when conflicting color words and color inks are used and subjects attempt to name the color of the ink.
+The Stroop colour-word test consisted of words or non-words displayed in black or in colour in the central part of the touch-screen.
+The test entailed three levels of difficulty, from the easiest to the most difficult: subjects were instructed to, either read aloud colour names printed in black (e.g., the word 'red' printed in black: correct answer is red), or name the ink colour of non-words (e.g.: 'xxx' printed in green: correct answer is green), or name the ink colour of colour names while ignoring the word (e.g., the word 'red' printed in green: correct answer is green).

-Subjects were instructed to keep their attention focused at all time on the Stroop test (as opposed to visually explore the screen and look for signals) and to perform that task as quickly as possible while keeping a minimal error rate.
-The procedure was self-paced, a new word or non-word (depending on the condition) appearing as soon as the preceding one was read or color-named.
+Subjects were instructed to keep their attention focused at all time on the Stroop test and to perform that task as quickly as possible while keeping a minimal error rate.

 The experiment was divided into three one-hour sessions (one per day over three days).
-During each diminishes also as the opacity of the signal increases (p < .05).
+During each session, corresponding to one of the three conditions of the Stroop task, subjects were presented with ten repetitions of each signal configuration (i.e. 10x36), randomised over the session.